Charlie's Angels: Full Throttle: Plot

-After rescuing U.S. Marshal Ray Carter in Mongolia, the Angels (Natalie Cook, Dylan Sanders, and Alex Munday) and Jimmy Bosley (John Bosley's adoptive brother) are sent to recover titanium rings stolen from the United States Department of Justice that can display the people listed in the witness protection program.
+Three years after the events of the first film, after rescuing U.S. Marshal Ray Carter in Mongolia, the Angels (Natalie Cook, Dylan Sanders, and Alex Munday) and Jimmy Bosley (John Bosley's adoptive brother) are sent to recover titanium rings stolen from the United States Department of Justice that can display the people listed in the witness protection program.
 DOJ official William Rose Bailey and a protected witness, Alan Caulfield are among those killed.

 At Caulfield's house in San Bernardino, the Angels track his assassin Randy Emmers to a beach where they meet former Angel Madison Lee who has a bikini stand off with Natalie as Dylan and Alex smile and watch the two of them staring at each other.
 During the Coal Bowl motorcycle race, Emmers targets another witness named Max Petroni, and the Angels try to intervene.

 Emmers is killed by the Thin Man (believed to be dead after the events of the first film) because he was protecting Max.
 Inside Emmers' pocket, the Angels discover the photos of Caulfield, Max, and, surprisingly, Dylan, under her birth name, Helen Zaas.

 Dylan reveals that she is a protected witness after sending her former boyfriend, Irish mob leader Seamus O'Grady to prison.
 He has since targeted those who wronged him, including Dylan and Max, whose parents O'Grady killed.
 As Max previously testified against O'Grady, he is sent to the home of Bosley's mother for protection.

 At a monastery, the Angels learn about the Thin Man's past from the Mother Superior, who reveals his name, Anthony.
 Afterwards, the Angels track O'Grady's mob at San Pedro and manage to get the rings, but O'Grady threatens Dylan with the murder of everyone she loves.

 Natalie attends her boyfriend, Pete Kominsky's, high school reunion at Hermosa Beach.
 There, she overhears his friends implying he might propose, which she feels is too fast since they just moved in together.
 Alex returns home to her actor boyfriend, Jason, while Dylan leaves the Angels and heads to Mexico.

 When Natalie, Bosley, and Alex read the letter she left for them, they realize that Dylan fled to protect them.
 Natalie asks Charlie how O'Grady got out of jail, and Charlie reveals someone had him released on good behaviour.
 While hiding out in Mexico, Dylan is convinced to return after seeing an apparition of former Angel Kelly Garrett.